cosmos/governance/state_of_cosmos_governance_2021.md

 ### Flexibility through On-chain Parameters

 Each blockchain in the Cosmos ecosystem can be tailored to a specific application or use case, as opposed to building everything on top of a general purpose chain (and as a result without a Turing complete virtual machine like Ethereum's, for example).
 This approach provides flexibility through allowing stakeholders to vote on live parameter changes.
-In addition, Cosmos ecosystem ecosystem teams are working on smart contract functionality.
+In addition, Cosmos ecosystem teams are working on smart contract functionality.
 For example, the CosmWasm team have explored [permissioned smart contracts](https://medium.com/cosmwasm/cosmwasm-launches-its-permissioned-testnet-gaiaflex-e32635232026), where on-chain governance is required to approve instantiation of smart contracts.

 ### Development of Governance Processes Over Time